-If you are dealing with any IBS symptoms try adding cooked root crops to your meal plans to allow a softer experience for your small and large intestines!
+If you are dealing with any IBS symptoms, try adding cooked root crops to your meal plans to allow a softer experience for your small and large intestines!
+If you find beans hard to digest or chickpeas aren't your thing, swap them out for another protein and get creative with your ingredients!

 Crispy Chickpea, Sweet Potato and Kale Bowls with Garlic Tahini Sauce